polkadot-developers/revm-hardhat-examples/erc20-hardhat/README.md

 # ERC-20 Token Hardhat Example

-A complete ERC-20 token implementation using Hardhat 3 Beta, featuring modern development tools including the native Node.js test runner (`node:test`) and the `viem` library for Ethereum interactions.
+A complete ERC-20 token implementation using Hardhat v2, featuring modern development tools and best practices for deploying to the Polkadot testnet.

 ## Overview

-This project demonstrates how to create, deploy, and interact with an ERC-20 token contract using industry best practices.
-The token implementation includes standard ERC-20 functionality plus additional features like minting and permit functionality.
+This project demonstrates how to create, deploy, and test an ERC-20 token contract using Hardhat.
+The token implementation includes standard ERC-20 functionality plus minting capabilities and owner controls.

 ## Token Features